Here’s some general information on the sport, which we hope you’ll find of interest and use.

 But there’s also the sheer feelgood factor.
 Even if it’s just a gentle cruise around the lake or harbour, you feel good after a paddleboard session in a way that very few other sports can offer, despite what seems like relatively low levels of actual effort and adrenalin rush.
 Because your core muscles are having to work ontinuously while you’re paddle-boarding (and balance is actually a very complicated neuro-muscular function so there are a lot of synapses firing), this triggers extra endorphins; those feel-good chemicals for the brain.

-This is the most important indicator of stability.
-The narrower the board, the more wobbly it is (even for experts), the wider it is, the more stable it is.
-It is vital to have enough width to support your weight - but too much width simply becomes drag.
-Don't buy a board wider than you need - it will quickly begin to feel like an aircraft carrier; ponderous and dull.
+So if you’re looking for maximum stability and/or weight carrying ability, then look at the wider designs.
+If you’re light, go narrower.
+Don’t buy a board wider than you need – it will quickly begin to feel like an aircraft carrier; ponderous and dull.
 (This is why it makes such good sense to have some lessons at a proper paddleboarding school before you buy a board, so that you can be through that initial stage of the learning curve when you need extra stability, before you buy.)

-How to choose: Most all-round boards are between 30-34" in width.
-30-32" is fine for riders up to about 90kg.
-Over 90kg, look for something at least 32", and riders over 110kg should choose either a very high volume 32” board, or something of 34”+ in width.
-Youngsters (and adults under 60kg) will be OK with a 30" board, but will get more out of a board with less width if they can find something appropriate, such as the 27" Red Paddle Co Snapper.
-(Don't choose a heavily wave-orientated board; while it may be suitably narrow it will also be heavily rockered and rounded in plan shape, designed for turning rather than straight line paddling).
+How to choose: Most all-round boards are between 30-34″ in width.
+30-32″ is fine for riders up to about 90kg.
+Over 90kg, look for something at least 32″, and riders over 110kg should choose either a very high volume 32” board, or something of 34”+ in width.
+Youngsters (and adults under 60kg) will be OK with a 30″ board, but will get more out of a board with less width if they can find something appropriate.

 Hopefully you now feel a bit better equipped to consider that first purchase!
-Unfortunately there is no exact formula for getting the right board, and sadly there is also a lot of rubbish on the market - it is all too easy to end up with something entirely unsuitable for your requirements.
+Unfortunately there is no exact formula for getting the right board, and sadly there is also a lot of rubbish on the market – it is all too easy to end up with something entirely unsuitable for your requirements, or something that looks like a bargain but falls apart after a season.
 At Northland Paddleboarding we take great pride in knowing the market inside out, and being able to match our clients up with the very best equipment for their requirements.
 We have accounts with all the major brands, and can offer impartial and expert advice.
 We can also arrange demo sessions so you can try before you buy.
-Please feel free to contact us and discuss your requirements (ideally, what we'd like best of all is to do it while on the water, as then we can really see exactly what you need).
+Please feel free to contact us and discuss your requirements (ideally, what we’d like best of all is to do it while on the water, as then we can really see exactly what you need).

 Paddleboards and Boats